Kondo breakdown induced by non-Hermitian complex hybridization: Non-Hermitian slave-boson mean-field theory

 or

 which is consistent with the numerical results shown in Fig.~\ref{fig_KondoResonance}.
-We note that the resonance width becomes negative in the strong dissipation regime beyond the phase transition, and this raises an issue concerning the analyticity of NH Green functions as shown in Sec.~\ref{sec_Lehmann}.
+Though Eq.~\eqref{eq_kondotemp} indicates an infinite set of solutions as $\mathrm{Im}(1/\tilde\Delta)=(1+2m)/E_d\:(m\in\mathbb Z)$, physical solutions correspond to negative $m$ [see Fig.~\ref{fig_DeltaVtilde}(b)], and $\mathrm{Im}(1/\tilde\Delta)>-1/E_d$ does not induce the stable Kondo states \cite{Yamamoto24}.
+Thus, the Kondo breakdown only occurs when Eq.~\eqref{eq_breakdown} is satisfied.
+We note that the resonance width becomes negative in the strong dissipation regime beyond the phase transition, and this raises an issue concerning the analyticity of NH Green functions as shown in Appendix~\ref{sec_Lehmann}.